 The per capita income in Clarksville in 2010 was $62,923, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $251,692 for a family of four.

 Clarksville is an extremely ethnically-diverse town.
 The people who call Clarksville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarksville residents report their race to be White, followed by Asian.
 Important ancestries of people in Clarksville include German, English, Italian, and Polish.

 The most common language spoken in Clarksville is English.
-Other important languages spoken here include Chinese and Indic languages.
+Other important languages spoken here include Chinese and Langs. of India.